By Sterling McGinn

 Because four lines of hose were being pulling water, the village wells were lowered so far that it was impossible for the pumps to keep up the pressure.
 After the devastating fire, it was decided that more wells were needed within the village.
 You can dig this to learn more!

 It was determined that the fire started in either the furnace room or the kitchen.
+Residents trust our skilled team for furnace repair Maple Ridge.
 The building was a total loss and the occupants and guests lost all of their belonging.
 The loss was estimated at $20,000.
 The owner’s family furniture, along with bar fixtures and liquor stock were saved.
 All occupants of the building managed to escape.

 The fire could have destroyed the entire block, which was composed entirely of wood-frame buildings.

 Two weeks later, proprietor Duncan Campbell announced the construction of a three-story brick hotel to be erected on the same lot.
 In response, former storeowner John A. Shattuck wrote an editorial in the Newberry News where he stated the new brick hotel should be located on Newberry Avenue.

 “The writer might be blinded by self-interest and unable to correctly see the best interests of Messrs.
 Green and Campbell, but he believes the corner of Newberry Avenue and John Street is the ideal and correct location for their new hotel.”
 Shattuck felt the Newberry Avenue location would draw more travelers, and local citizens.